System Design Space

 Service SLOs are defined, and tests validate those SLOs instead of only the happy path.

-There are contracts for synchronous APIs and asynchronous events.
+There are contracts for both synchronous APIs and asynchronous events.

-The integration suite covers critical user journeys and degraded-mode scenarios.
+The integration suite covers critical user journeys and degraded-mode scenarios, not just the successful path.

-The release threshold accounts for test results, observability, and rollback time together.
+The release threshold accounts for test results, observability, and rollback time together: green tests with no rollback plan are not yet readiness.

 References